First aid in hypoglycemia

 - Do not put anything in his/her mouth because it could go to their lungs and cause an even more serious emergency situation.

 - Inject glucagon for emergencies.
-To do it safely, you should try to stop the child moving whilst you are doing it.
+To do it safely, you should try to stop the child moving while you are giving the glucagon injection.
 Afterwards, do not stop his/her movements.

 - Glucagon often stops seizures.